 Blizzard is also reworking the inventory system in the hopes that you won’t have to juggle items around and try to free up extra space.

-Last month Blizzard showed off a massive new skill tree for players to navigate as they level up their characters.
+Finally, we learned some new information about how stats and skill trees will work.
+Blizzard showed off a massive new skill tree for players to navigate as they level up their characters.
 Included on the tree are nodes that will unlock new skills, skill enhancements, and Passive Points — which can be spent to acquire other passive skills and attributes.
 According to Blizzard, you’ll only be able to unlock around 40% of the tree with any given character, meaning you’ll need to carefully plan your build before assigning points at each level.
 This also means no two players will share the same stats, and there’s a wide degree of flexibility built into the system.

 Sorceresses have a second system to deal with beyond the skill tree, called the Enchantment System.
 This feature allows them to turn an active ability into a passive skill — instead of slotting it into the action bar, you’ll place it in the Enchantment Slot.
 This will then grant you a new passive skill or attribute boost, although you’ll no longer be able to use the active spell during combat.